Chapter Thirteen VI

 Marsconi, “No, which is why I’m glad it’s not my turf.
 I’m calling to tell you that Anthony Paretti is a particularly vicious crime boss.”

 Janah, “Thank you, Detective.
-I believe you will find, if you care to check, that Mr. Paretti is going on an extended vacation, relaxing.
-Extorting contractors can be stressful and exhausting.
+I believe you will find, if you care to check, that Mr. Paretti is going on an extended vacation.
+Extorting developers and contractors can be stressful and exhausting.
 His friends and family have invited him to visit the old country, for the next month, maybe longer.
 He may have left already.”

 Marsconi sighs, “Could I get a step ahead, just once?”